Jean Revez

-Jean Revez is a professor of Egyptian, Mesopotamian and Near-Eastern history and languages at the Université du Québec à Montréal.
+Jean Revez is a professor in the history department at the Université du Québec à Montréal.

 After receiving a B.A. in liberal arts at Concordia University in Montreal, he pursued his graduate studies in Egyptology at the University of Heidelberg and completed his Ph.D. at Paris-Sorbonne University (Paris-IV).
 He has participated in numerous missions in Egypt, most notably at Karnak, where he joined the permanent French missions of the CNRS, as well as joining excavations teams from the University of Toronto.
 He returns to Egypt on a regular basis as part of the Great Hypostyle Hall of Karnak project, a joint endeavour between the University of Memphis and UQAM.

 He has also published new sources (Karnak stela 94CL1013 and Cairo Museum stela BN311).